3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 This system will even create numbered backups of the files it moves if the version numbers are the same as before so you will never lose your settings.

-To use this awesome new feature you have to have the `Kiauh` `G-code Shell Command Extension` installed on your system as mentioned in the prerequisites section.
-Then you need to add these include commands to activate the feature depending on what Pi system you're using.
+To use this awesome new feature you have to have the `Kiauh` `G-code Shell Command Extension` installed on your system as mentioned in the [prerequisites section](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/Prerequisites/Prerequisites.md#optional---kiauh-g-code-shell-command-extension---optional).
+Then you need to add *ONE* of these include commands to activate the feature depending on what Pi system you're using.
 There are 4 pre-made ones for the most popular systems.

 If you have a Raspberry Pi based system:
 ```